 In 1848 Norton settled in Austin, where, Oliver Knight writes in Fort Worth: Outpost on the Trinity, he bought a part interest in the Southern Intelligencer newspaper.
 In the mid-1850s Norton relocated to east Texas, where in 1855 he was elected a state legislator representing Henderson and Kaufman counties.
 He was re-elected in 1857.

-While serving as a legislator and writing under the pen name “Delhi Reporter,” Norton successfully argued against “the rule of the caucus.”
+While serving as a legislator and writing under the pen name “Delhi Reporter,” Norton successfully argued in the legislature against “the rule of the caucus.”

 Sam Houston, then a U. S. senator, said with approval: “Delhi broke the rule of the caucus in Texas.”

-Likewise, by then Houston had become second only to Henry Clay in Norton’s pantheon.
+Likewise, by then Houston had become second only to Henry Clay in A. B. Norton’s pantheon.

 By 1857 Norton also was an early member of the Masonic lodge in Texas.